 - A. Again, we do not choose our crosses.
-They are rather put upon us as we live in faith in Christ. - B. Crosses are by definition, painful and designed to kill. - C. Our crosses take on the form of many things: a loss of health, a loss of a loved one, a loss of a job, a loss of a home; events that cause grief and bereavement; a sense of heaviness and a great burden. - D. Many Christians who go through their cross are secretly tempted to think that their cross means that they are not truly Christian, but this is a misconception. - E. Back up and ask, "When I feel this way, what do I really know?"
-The Christian knows this: "I absolutely need God!" - F. The cross is given so that we die to ourselves and turn to Jesus Christ whose cross was born not for Himself, but for YOU!
+They are rather put upon us as we live in faith in Christ. - B. Crosses are by definition, painful and designed to kill. - C. Our crosses take on the form of many things: a loss of health, a loss of a loved one, a loss of a job, a loss of a home; events that cause grief and bereavement; a sense of heaviness and a great burden.
+A cross may just be the hard work of being faithful in holy vocation. - D. Many Christians who go through their cross are secretly tempted to think that their cross means that they are not truly Christian, but this is a misconception. - E. Back up and ask, "When I feel this way, what do I really know?"
+The Christian knows this: "I absolutely need God!" - F. The cross is given so that we die to ourselves and turn to Jesus Christ whose cross was carried not for Himself, but for YOU!
 So Saint Paul learned another view about being crucified: